-- 8.1 We know what the role of our school is, as a relevant agency, within the three safeguarding partner arrangements and as required, will contribute to multi-agency working, in line with the statutory guidance 'Working Together to Safeguard Children'. - 8.2 The safeguarding partners in relation to our local authority are defined under the Children Act 2004 (amended by the Children and Social Work Act 2017) as: - Buckinghamshire Council - Buckinghamshire Clinical Commissioning Group (NHS) - Thames Valley Police - 8.3 When named as a relevant agency and involved in safeguarding arrangements, (name of school) will co-operate alongside other agencies with the published arrangements. - 8.4 We will contribute to inter-agency plans to offer children support of early help and those children supported through child protection plans. - 8.5 We will allow access for and work with children's social care to conduct or consider whether to conduct as section17 or section 47 assessment.
+- 9.1 Dropmore Infant School know what the role of our school is, as a relevant agency, within the three safeguarding partner arrangements and as required, will contribute to multi-agency working, in line with the statutory guidance 'Working Together to Safeguard Children'. - 9.2 When named as a relevant agency and involved in safeguarding arrangements, Dropmore Infant School will co-operate alongside other agencies with the published arrangements. - 9.3 Dropmore Infant School will contribute to inter-agency plans to offer children support of early help and those children supported through child protection plans. - Dropmore Infant School will allow access for and work with children's social care to 9.4 conduct or consider whether to conduct as section 17 or section 47 assessment. - If, following a referral, the situation is not improving for the child, the DSL will follow the escalation process.

-9. Supporting Staff:
+10. Supporting Staff:

-- 9.1 We recognise that staff becoming involved with a child who has suffered harm, or appears to be likely to suffer harm, could find the situation stressful and upsetting. - 9.2 We will support such staff by providing an opportunity to talk through their anxieties with the DSL and to seek further support if necessary.
-This could be provided by the Headteacher or another trusted colleague, Occupational Health, and/or a representative of a professional body, Employee Assistance Programme (PAM) or trade union, as appropriate.
+- 10.1 We recognise that staff becoming involved with a child who has suffered harm, or appears to be likely to suffer harm, could find the situation stressful and upsetting. - 10.2 We will support such staff by providing an opportunity to talk through their anxieties with the DSL and to seek further support if necessary.
+This could be provided by the Headteacher or another trusted colleague, Occupational Health, and/or a representative of a professional body, Employee Assistance Programme (PAM) PAM Assist or trade union, as appropriate.